 The IU Russian Flagship brings together undergrads of various majors and disciplines.
 Some pursue international studies, others study microbiology and neurosciences, and still others want to become business professionals and doctors.
-Here some of our stories.
+Here some of their stories.

 How I Became Interested in Russian